 “The benchmark of achieving Living Building status and the notoriety the Bullitt Center has earned in the green building community has inspired other owners and design teams across the country and around the world to take on the Living Building Challenge,” said David Boyer, CEO and President of PROSOCO.
 “We’re proud to have played a small part in this industry-shifting project, and congratulate the entire Bullitt team on celebrating five years of fully occupied, ‘Living’ commercial space.”

-Hayes acknowledged the far-reaching effects of the building at its opening in 2013.
+Hayes acknowledged the far-reaching effects of the building in this 2013 interview with PROSOCO.

 Dollars and energy sense

 Today, Hayes remains focused on touting not only the energy-efficient milestones of the building, but the financial ones too.